whipowill/sh-doom-launcher/README.md

 ## Usage

 The script assumes that it resides in a directory of WAD and MOD files.
-The layout of those folders is important:
+The structure of those folders is important:

 ```
 launcher.sh